-• The Illinois Supreme Court must hear your case if the appellate court decision said that a law is unconstitutional or decided a constitutional issue for the first time.
-If that happened, you must check the box that says you are filing your Petition for Leave to Appeal as a Matter of Right under Rule 317.
+The Illinois Supreme Court must also hear your case if the appellate court decision said that a law is unconstitutional or decided a constitutional issue for the first time.
+If that happened, you must check the box that says you are filing your Petition for Leave to Appeal "as a matter of right."

-Who can use the Petition for Leave to Appeal?
+Who can use the Petition for Leave to Appeal form?